hodzanassredin/hodzanassredin.github.com/_posts/2014-06-21-yet-another-monad-guide.md

 We can avoid this problem with generic parameters.
 {% highlight csharp %}
 public static T Defend<T> (T a, Func<T, T> f)
-	where T: class//applied only for TA which can be null {
+	where T: class//applied only for T which can be null {
 	return a == null ?
 "Can't compare" : f (a);
 }
 {% endhighlight %}
 New problem, we are trying to return a type string instead of a type Test.
 And what to do?
-Lets create some type which could store some value or error string.
+Lets create some type which could store a value or an error string.
 {% highlight csharp %}
 public class Check<T> where T : class
 {